hamcrest/PyHamcrest/doc/number_matchers.rst

 Number Matchers
 ---------------

-Matchers that perform numeric comparisons
+Matchers that perform numeric comparisons.

 close_to